hannibal002/SkyHanni/INSTALLING.md

 <details>
 <summary>2.
-Install Java.</summary>
+Install Java</summary>

-In order to play with mods, you need Java.
+To play with mods, you need Java.
 Install [Java 8](https://www.java.com/download/ie_manual.jsp).
-Double click the file to install it.
+Double-click the file to install it.

 </details>

 <details>
 <summary>3.
-Install Forge.</summary>
+Install Forge</summary>

 Forge is the system that loads your mods into the game.
 You need Java to run forge.
 Download [Forge for 1.8.9](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html).
-Click installer, when you double click the file, install as client.
+Click installer, when you double-click the file, install as client.
 If forge does not open with Java, download [Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html), double click it, then try running forge again.